United Nations Security Council

 Delegation: Double Delegation

-Rules of Procedure: Beijing Rules of Procedure (Motion-oriented)
+Rules of Procedure: Beijing Rules of Procedure (Paper-oriented)